Oskaril-data/Dashboard-of-Finland-s-Consumption-based-CO2-emissions/README.md

 ---

-*This project was developed as a rapid prototype to demonstrate advanced data manipulation and visualization capabilities in Excel.*
+*This project was developed as a rapid prototype to demonstrate advanced data manipulation and visualization capabilities in Excel.
+This readme.md is made with AI, fact checked by Oskari*